Bhavya1214/CS331/README.md

                 Intelligent Email Processing and Response Automation

 Goal:
-Start to design and develop a rule-based intelligent email processing system, then, if possible, develop an ML /Deep Learning based processing system that automatically reads incoming emails, classifies them using predefined rules and keywords, assigns priority levels, and sends appropriate automated responses.
+Start to design and develop a Machine Learning model that automatically analyzes incoming emails, classifies them into predefined categories, determines priority levels, and generates appropriate responses or escalates them to human operators.

 Objective:
 1. To automatically retrieve emails from a configured mailbox.
-2. To analyse email subject and body using predefined rules.
+2. Use ML-based Natural Language Processing (NLP) techniques to understand email content
 3. To classify emails such as inquiry, complaint, request, or spam.
-4. To assign priority levels based on keywords and sender type.
+4. To assign priority levels based on urgency.
-5. To generate predefined automated replies.
+5. Generate intelligent responses or forward emails when automation is not confident
-6. To maintain logs of all processed emails.
+6. To maintain logs of all processed emails for administrative monitoring.

 Functional Requirements:
 1. Automatically fetch incoming emails from a configured email server.